Eric Zhu

 Eric Zhu, Mara Levy, Abhinav Shrivastava

-UMD Honors Thesis
+Undergraduate Honors Thesis

 A method that leverages NeRF models to effectively bring a reinforcement learning algorithm called hindsight experience replay into the visual domain.